Sp-cd-prep/JavaScript-Notes/Readme.md

 - `values()`: Return an Iterator with all the values present in the Set.
 - `size`: Property to check the number of elements in the Set.
 ```

-You can save the above content in a `.md` file and render it to view as a Markdown document.

 ### Common Set Methods